How To Livestream The Prada Spring/Summer Show At Milan Fashion Week 2024

 Where can you watch Prada’s Spring/Summer 2024 show?

-The Prada SS24 show will commence at 2 PM GMT +2 on Thursday, September 21, equivalent to 7 pm BKT in Thailand on the same day.
+The Prada SS24 show will commence at 2 PM GMT +2 on Thursday, September 21, equivalent to 8 PM HKT in Hong Kong on the same day.

 You can catch the show live on the Milan Fashion Week website and on their official Instagram stories.